Avant-Garde Post–: Radical Poetics after the Soviet Union. Manuscript under review, planned publication in 2021.

 Nabokov Upside Down.
 Eds.
 Brian Boyd and Marijeta Bozovic.
-Northwestern University Press, forthcoming February 2017.
+Northwestern University Press, 2017.

 Watersheds: Poetics and Politics of the Danube River.
 Eds.
 Marijeta Bozovic and Matthew Miller.
 Academic Studies Press, 2016.

 Digital Humanities and Russian and East European Studies.
 Ed.
 Marijeta Bozovic.
-Special issue, Russian Literature (forthcoming 2017).
+Special double issue, Russian Literature (forthcoming in 2019).

 International Nabokov Studies in Translation.
 Ed.
 Marijeta Bozovic.
 Special issue, Nabokov Online Journal, vol. 8 (2014).